ultimate271/notes/gibson/neuromancer07.md

 “Don’t you want to talk, Case?”

+### Case hangs up, and payphones ring with him as he walks back to the lobby
 He hung up.

 On his way back to the lobby, his cigarettes forgotten, he had to walk the